89jan25th/ModelPredictiveControl/README.md

 I chose N = 10 and dt = 0.1 because honestly this is what Udacity course suggests.
 I set the variables to them and there was remarkable error due to this.
 Adjusting these values ended up in more erroratic behaviours.

-After trying different values, you should also try to give the reasoning behind your values e.g. explaining why some values work better than others.
-You can try answering the following questions:

-Why smaller dt is better? (finer resolution)
-Why larger N isn't always better? (computational time) How does time horizon (N*dt) affect the predicted path?
-This relates to the car speed too.
-The most popular choice is N=10, dt=0.1 which is a good starting point for experimenting other values.

 ### 4. A polynomial is fitted to waypoints.
 If the student preprocesses waypoints, the vehicle state, and/or actuators prior to the MPC procedure it is described.

 Only preprocess I did is to transform the coordinates into vehicle's system.
 The code is in main.cpp line 108~113.